 Show Moods via Interaction

-Emotion is fluid, and a user can quickly change emotions and feel a spectrum of them.
-Emotions, like blobs, can get complicated and wonky.
 Humans, like blobs, sometimes just feel like mush.
 Some users also mentioned how they struggle with verbalizing the way in which they feel.
-I began exploring methods of expression via interaction.

 For users to show rather than tell, I considered different kinds of animated emotions and gestural interaction.
 Iterations included emotive shapes, reflecting Disney’s Flour Sack concept, to tapping and swiping to relay feeling.

 The final interaction calls to therapeutic exercise, in which users can “paint” their mood(s).
-The feelings provided are the 4 foundational emotions (based on current mental health studies).Happiness.
+The provided moods are 4 foundational emotions (based on current mental health studies).Happiness.
 Sadness.
 Anger/Disgust.
 Fear/Surprise.